Lunenburg, Vermont

 Lunenburg is a town in Essex County, Vermont, United States.
 The population was 1,246 at the 2020 census, the most populous in Essex County.
-Lunenburg contains the villages of Lunenburg and Gilman and hamlets of West Lunenburg, South Lunenburg, and Mill Village (Northern Lunenburg), and is part of the Berlin, NH -VT Micropolitan Statistical Area.
+Lunenburg contains the villages of Lunenburg and Gilman and hamlets of South Lunenburg and Mill Village (Northern Lunenburg), and is part of the Berlin, NH -VT Micropolitan Statistical Area.

 History

 Lunenburg was granted by Benning Wentworth, the royal governor of New Hampshire, on July 5, 1763, to David Page and 68 other people.
 It is widely believed that David Page named the town, which stems from one of the titles for Prince Karl Wilhelm Ferdinand of Brunswick-Lunenburg.
 Lunenburg was the home of Vermont State Representative Adino Nye Bell.
 Lunenburg is also believed to have inspired the Robert Frost poem "The Mountain", which takes place in a town called Lunenburg.